Introduction: Why accessibility is crucial

 - Gather user feedback

-Implementing WCAG compliance requires expertise and systematic quality assurance.
-Amateur self-checks are not sufficient to meet legal requirements.
+Achieving WCAG compliance takes expertise and systematic quality assurance.
+Amateur self-checks are not enough to meet the legal requirements.

 Resources